fishiousrend05/fishiousrend05/README.md

 ### Analytics Engineer

-Data-driven third-year MIS student targeting an Analytics Engineer role.
+Data-driven MIS student targeting an Analytics Engineer role.
 Skilled in building structured data pipelines (PySpark, SQL) and applying foundational machine learning models for forecasting.
 Eager to leverage technical skills in a professional environment to build reliable data infrastructure and support data-driven decision-making.

 *  I'm based in Vietnam
 *  Bachelor of Management Information Systems at National Economics University (NEU)